-There have been many theories about what is actually visibly present on the shroud ranging from coins over the eyes of the figure that would provide an accurate dating of the shroud, to floral patterns of specific botanicals indigenous to regions in Palestine, to seeing inscriptions of ancient biblical texts, and so on.
+There have been many opinions, and theories to support those opinions, about what is actually visibly present on the shroud ranging from coins over the eyes of the figure that would provide an accurate dating of the shroud, to floral patterns of specific botanicals indigenous to regions in Palestine, to seeing inscriptions of ancient biblical texts, and so on.
 It is understandable why such patterns might be recognized and such conclusions drawn.
-As mentioned earlier, Pareidolia is a misperception where one sees something as clear and distinct when actually it is vague or obscure.
+As mentioned earlier, Pareidolia is a mis-perception where one sees something as clear and distinct when actually it is vague or obscure.
 This study does not support the above mentioned theories because as the clarification of the visual data progressed, what became increasingly apparent was the image of a human form, concomitant with other visual "noise".
 The challenge in clarifying the shroud image remained in recognizing the difference between visual "noise" and the actual image data.

 Is there a "definitive" likeness of the man of the shroud?
 This study suggests the answer is yes, with some qualifications.
 For the most part, the human form that is visible contains a depth of visual data that is far from being unclear or lacking in detail.
-However, adjustments were made to the luminosity in certain localized areas due to image drop-off of an extreme nature that was separate from the effect of banding.
+However, as discussed in chapter 5 on technical challenges, adjustments were made to the luminosity in certain localized areas due to image drop-off of an extreme nature that was separate from the effect of banding.
 One explanation for these particular areas of image drop-off, may be due to aberrations in the cloth drape during the time of image formation and the effect the aberrations had on image mapping.
 It is reasonable to assume that any aberration in the cloth drape would result in some degree of anamorphic distortion, however slight, when the image is viewed with the cloth completely flattened out.

+Dr. John Jackson and associates have proposed a vertical mapping mechanism\ that might somewhat decrease the noticeable effects of anamorphic distortion but would not completely correct the effects nor would it have any influence on the body-cloth distance ratio which would still be affected by an irregular topography of the cloth during image formation.
 It is the opinion of this study that some degree of anamorphic distortion does exist in the image.
 Interestingly, the effects of the banding in the region on the sides of the face conspire somewhat to decrease the perception of the anamorphic distortion along the X axis by narrowing the face.
 But in this case, the narrowing has nothing to do with the actual proportions or essential shapes of the image and for the most part adds to the misperception and misrepresentation of the image.
 Although the distortion is subtle enough as to go almost undetected, potentially it is an influence in the viewers definition of the likeness.